zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Yes, that had a real impact, attracted Marc Andreessen and Gary Tan.
 I would go to like AI salons in the valley in San Francisco, some people would identify as EA, some people would identify as e/acc.

 **ZMD**: I think it's unfortunate, because I think part of what motivates like the Twitter fad is people are annoyed at the corrupt rationalist/EA borg.
-I hope I've made it clear that I share some of I share some of those annoyances.
+I hope I've made it clear that I share some of those annoyances.
 I think there are good reasons to be annoyed.
 I think there are more productive ways to voice that criticism than just slapping a negative sign and saying, no, we're doing the opposite thing.

 **CM**: I got you.
 It was definitely a reaction.
 If you want to email me that thought, let me know.